 Solar has been at the forefront of the “clean energy” revolution that has slowly unfolded over the past decade.
 In 2019, the Solar Energy Industry Association (SEIA) and Wood Mackenzie Power & Renewables announced that there were well over 2 million solar installations in the United States.
 They then predicted that there would be 3 million solar installations in the country by the end of 2021.

-Since we’re on track to surpass that number, solar energy is the fastest-growing renewable energy source in the country.
+Since we’re on track to surpass that number, solar energy is the fastest-growing alternative energy sources in the country.

 So, what’s the hype about, and should you jump on the bandwagon, which is also, hopefully, solar-powered?
 Yes, you should.
 But to better answer those questions, let’s take a look at the top benefits of switching to solar energy.